Commonwealth Bank of Australia (ASX:CBAPD) Announces $0.65 Interim Dividend

-Commonwealth Bank of Australia (ASX:CBAPD – Get Rating) announced a interim dividend on Wednesday, November 2nd, MarketIndexAU reports.
-Investors of record on Monday, November 14th will be given a dividend of 0.65 per share on Monday, November 14th.
+Commonwealth Bank of Australia (ASX:CBAPD – Get Rating) declared a interim dividend on Wednesday, November 2nd, MarketIndexAU reports.
+Stockholders of record on Monday, November 14th will be paid a dividend of 0.65 per share on Monday, November 14th.
 This represents a dividend yield of 0.65%.
-The ex-dividend date is Thursday, November 3rd.
+The ex-dividend date of this dividend is Thursday, November 3rd.

 Commonwealth Bank of Australia Stock Performance